Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Cooldown

 Cool down time for a component.
 After use, all items in a specified 'cool down category' become unusable for a determined amount of time defined in the component.
-In format versions before 1.20.10, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.10.

 Requires `minecraft:use_modifiers`.